 - Lug nuts and a jack.
 Check the torque on your trailer's lug nuts regularly.
-Carry the appropriate tools in your tow vehicle, and make sure you always have the correct jack should a flat trailer tire occur. - Carry a spare.
+Carry the appropriate tools in your tow vehicle, and make sure you always have the correct jack should a flat trailer tire occur.
+It's easiest to just put the proper tools in your tow vehicle and leave them there - Carry a spare.
 If your trailer doesn't have a spare tire, get one and mount it to the frame.
-Make sure to air it up and check it regularly for the proper pressure. - Bunks and rollers.
+Then, make sure to air it up and check it regularly for the proper pressure.
+You want it ready and capable to help if it's ever needed. - Bunks and rollers.
 Anything loose should be tightened, and anything sagging or rotted should be replaced.
 Make sure all bunks or rollers maintain proper contact with the bottom of the boat to prevent development of hooks or rockers in the hull's surface over time. - Hubs and wheels.
 Check trailer wheel bearings for signs of water intrusion.
-Periodically grease trailer bearings using a high-quality, corrosion- and water-resistant formula like Yamalube Marine Grease and a Yamalube Marine Grease Gun. - Cables and winches.
-Monitor the condition of your trailer's winch cable, particularly if it's made of metal.
-Replace the cable if there are any signs of cuts, abrasion or chaffing to prevent possible injury if it were to break under load.
+Repair as necessary.
+Periodically grease trailer bearings using a high-quality, corrosionand water-resistant formula like Yamalube® Marine Grease and a Yamalube Marine Grease Gun - Cables and winches.
+Carefully monitor the condition of your trailer's winch cable, particularly if it's made of metal.
+Replace the cable if there are any signs of cuts, abrasion or chaffing to prevent possible injury that could occur if it were to break under load.
 Make sure the winch handle is free of bends or cracks and is tightened down properly, too.
-Yamalube Yamashield is an excellent choice for lubricating and helping protect winch cables and assemblies. - Lights.
+Yamalube Yamashield[TM] is an excellent choice for lubricating and helping protect winch cables and assemblies from the damaging effects of corrosion. - Lights.
 Help prevent frustrating trailer light issues with simple care and maintenance.
 Yamalube Brake & Contact Cleaner will help clean, dry and restore proper taillight connections.
 It's great for dock lights, too. - Brakes.
 Whether your trailer's brakes are electrically operated or surge, proper periodic attention is required, particularly in saltwater environments.
-Rinse your wheels and brakes thoroughly with fresh, clean water after every dunking.
-Yamalube Brake & Contact Cleaner is great for helping keep your trailer's brakes clean, too.
+Make sure to rinse your wheels and brakes thoroughly with fresh, clean water after every dunking.
+That Yamalube Brake & Contact Cleaner you were just using on the lights is great for helping keep your trailer's brakes clean, too.
+Imagine that.

 Scan here to see a video about proper trailer care.
-Message and data rates may apply.
-May not be available on all devices.